 Our Title Search Report

-Once we complete your title search, we will provide you with a full report and a copy of the title deed in English along with the original Thai.
+Once we complete your title search, our Thailand property lawyer will provide you with a full report and a copy of the title deed in English along with the original Thai.
 The title search report will give the specific description of the land or property that you are purchasing, specific dimensions of the land, verifying the type of title deed, and verifying the title's history for all previous and current owners.

 If you have legal questions related to property title search, please feel free to contact us.